SwissDataScienceCenter/renku/docs/developer/example-configurations/gitlab.rst

-Open the file :code:`charts/example-configurations/minikube-values-gitlab.yaml` in your cloned Renku repository and paste the Application Id and Secret of the Renku-local application created in gitlab.com into the designated places.
+Open the file :code:`charts/example-configurations/minikube-values-gitlab.yaml` in your cloned Renku repository and paste the Application Id and Secret of the GitLab application created in gitlab.com into the designated places.

 Now start the Renku platform following the steps described in the `Renku charts README`_, replacing the final :code:`helm upgrade` command with the following: